vdata1/SandDriller/README.md

 We performed the experiments described in the paper on a server with 64 Intel Xeon E5-4650L@2.60GHz CPU cores and 768GB of memory.
 However, SandDriller does not require specific hardware features, so it can successfully run on other hardware configurations.
 To replicate the experiments in the artifact, we require Node.js version 14.15 on Linux, but we successfully run SandDriller in other setups, as well.1

 ## Installation
-After cloning the repository, use npm to install all the third-party dependencies in `package.json` by running:
+After cloning the repository, use npm to install all the third-party dependencies in `package.json` by running in the main folder of the project:

 ```
 npm --prefix . install .